-Follow the steps below to build an OpenVPN Server:
+Follow the steps below to build an OpenVPN server:

 - 1. Synchronize the Router time with the browser (local) time; - 2.
-Enable the server; - 3.
-Select a protocol; - TCP provides an ordered delivery of data from user to server (and vice versa), whereas UDP is not dedicated to end-to-end communications, nor does it check the readiness of the receiver.
+Enable the server or not after the server is built; - 3.
+Select a protocol (TCP by default); - TCP provides an ordered delivery of data from the user to server (and vice versa), whereas UDP is not dedicated to end-to-end communications, nor does it check the readiness of the receiver.

-- 4. Select a working mode between tap and tun; - Tap bridges two ethernet segments at different locations, so use tap if you need to connect to remote network (remote desktops, PLCs, controllers, etc.).
+- 4. Select a working mode between tap and tun (tun by default); - Tap bridges two ethernet segments at different locations, so use tap if you need to connect to remote network (remote desktops, PLCs, controllers, etc.).
 If you only need network connection, then use tun. - 5.
 Set a port that the server is to monitor; - 6.
 Choose the WAN port IP or DDNS or public IP that the server is to monitor; - 7.
 Assign a virtual IP network for the clients; - 8.
 The basic configurations sent to the clients (not applicable to the tap working mode); - 9.
 The extension configurations sent to the clients; - 10.
 Download the configuration file for client connection (not necessary for server setup); - 11.
 Save & Apply the settings; - 12.
 Status of the OpenVPN server after the setup.